 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-The best way to make a zit go away fast is to apply a dab of benzoyl peroxide, which you can buy at a drug store in cream, gel or patch form, says Shilpi Khetarpal, MD.
-It works by killing bacteria that clogs pores and causes inflammation.
-You can buy it in concentrations ranging from 2.5% to 10%.
+The best way to make a zit go away fast is to apply a dab of benzoyl peroxide, which you can buy at a drug store in cream, gel or patch form, says dermatologist Shilpi Khetarpal, MD.
+It works by killing bacteria that clog pores and cause inflammation.
+It’s available in concentrations ranging from 2.5% to 10%.

 “It’s inexpensive, it’s been around for many years and it’s very effective,” Dr. Khetarpal says.

-You can watch pimple popping videos on the internet to your heart’s content, but Dr. Khetarpal recommends against trying it in real life.
+You can watch pimple-popping videos on the internet to your heart’s content, but Dr. Khetarpal recommends against trying these trends in real life.

 “Any manipulation of a pimple can lead to more inflammation, which can increase the risk of scarring,” she explains.
 “And your hands are dirty, so you’re going to introduce more bacteria and potentially make it worse.”

-“Wearing makeup and covering it up is not a problem, but don’t poke or pick or squeeze it,” Dr. Khetarpal suggests.
+“Wearing makeup and covering it up is not a problem, but don’t poke, pick or squeeze it,” Dr. Khetarpal reiterates.
 “It will resolve on its own.”